mpat8121/portfolio/content/blog/how-to-make-money-as-a-developer.md

 4. ### Build indie apps

-   Building indie apps is complimentary to the above.
-Most likely, you'll publish your apps under a company or trading name, but behind the scenes it is not necessary to actually have a company.
+   Building indie apps is complementary to the above.
+Most likely, you'll publish your apps under a company or trading name, but behind the scenes, it is not necessary to actually have a company.

    Apps can be incredibly lucrative, either through in-app advertising and purchases or through upfront purchases.